dorotapindur/business-card/README.md

 # business-card

-This is my version of business-card homework from [WTF:Co Ten Frontend](https://cotenfrontend.pl) course.
-Afew words about me and my first simple CSS animation.
+This is my version of business-card homework from [WTF: Co Ten Frontend](https://cotenfrontend.pl) course.
+A few words about me and my first simple CSS animation.

 ![sketch](readme-sketch.jpg)